Q: What is the length of the M.S. in Analytics program?

-A: The Analytics Program awards a limited number of partial scholarships to our top applicants.
-For the class of 2013-2014, the median fellowship was $3,500 (range $2,000-$8,000).
-Forty percent of enrolled students were given some level of fellowship money.
+A: The Master of Science in Analytics (MSAN) program awards a limited number of partial scholarships to our very best applicants.
+For the class of 2014-2015, the median fellowship (among those students given fellowships) was $3,000 (range $3,000 - $9,000).
+Approximately fifty percent of enrolled students were given some level of fellowship money.
 You do not need to fill out a separate application to be considered for a fellowship; all students are considered.

 Q: This program is expensive!
 Why isn't more financial aid available?